A solution to two old problems by Menger concerning angle spaces: Final Comments

 \section{Final Comments}

-Our result of conformal embeddability of angle spaces $(\mathcal X,\mathcal B,\angle)$, as the one by Menger for isometrical embedabbility of metric spaces $(\mathcal X,d)$, is more useful when $\mathcal X$ is a finite set.
-If $\mathcal X$ has an infinite number of points, conditions (A), (B), (C), (D), (1) and (2) in Theorem \ref{theo.en} may not be easily checked.
-So some work is still left to be done.
-It would be desirable to find easily verifiable criterions for conformal embeddability for angle spaces with an infinite set of points.
+Given a metric space $(\mathcal X,d)$ equation \eqref{eq.ec} gives a unique candidate $\angle$ for a Euclidean-compatible angle function.
+But this function may fail to satisfy the Axiom of Collinearity.
+It can be proved straightforwardly that this $\angle$ is an angle function if and only if for every tetragon $\{A,B,C,D\}\subset \mathcal X$ such that $D$ is between $B,D$ and $A, B$ and $C$ are not collinear (with the relation of betweenness induced by $d$), the relation of Stewart's Theorem holds, that is:

+In general, the characterizations given in Theorems \ref{theo.ec} and \ref{theo.en} can only be verified, in practice, for spaces $\mathcal X$ with a finite and small number of points.
+So it would be desirable to find alternative characterizations of angle spaces conformally embeddable in $\mathbb E^2$ (and $\mathbb E^n$) more applicable for other families of angles spaces of interest.

-Consider the class $\mathcal T$ of angle spaces $(\mathcal X,\mathcal B, \angle)$ such that $\mathcal X$ is also a topological space homeomorphic to the unit circle $S^1$.
-There is a correspondence between Jordan curves an elements in $\mathcal T$ and between knots and elements in $\mathcal T$.
-This new viewpoints for these objects may be of interest.
-See for example that a well known unsolved and old conjecture, the \emph{Inscribed Square Problem} (see \cite{M.IS, T.IS}), can be stated in this terms, via this correspondence:
+One of those familes of interest could be, for instance, the class $\mathcal T$ of angle spaces $(\mathcal X,\mathcal B, \angle)$ such that $\mathcal X$ is additionally a topological space homeomorphic to the unit circle $S^1$.
+There is a correspondence between \emph{plane Jordan curves} and elements in $\mathcal T$ and between \emph{knots} and elements in $\mathcal T$.
+Understanding the angle space structure of these spaces may be very important.
+Note, for example, that a well known old and unsolved conjecture, the \emph{Inscribed Square Problem} (see \cite{M.IS, T.IS}), can be stated in the following terms: